RP-23 Sapfir: Variants

 Equipping the MiG-23M, the improved Sapfir-23D had look-down/shoot-down capability and could guide both R-23R and R-23T missiles.
 It was not a true Doppler radar but used the less effective "envelope detection" technique common to Western radars of the 1960s.
-The technology was reportedly taken from the F-4J AN/AWG-10 radars captured in Vietnam in 1967.
 The Sapfir-23D had a detection range of approximately 45km against a high-flying, fighter-sized target.
 All Sapfir-23Ds were eventually updated to the definitive Sapfir-23D-III during field upgrades.